phoenix344/phpbb-mdt-style/readme.md

 **I screwed up your design pattern and I don't feel ashamed!**

+... maybe a little, because I was naive!

 As life goes, I inherited a forum and surprise!
 It was a phpBB.
 The look and feel of the forum is old and looks old regardless of the style decision.
 I wanted to migrate it to discourse, but my server said NOOOOOO.
 In addition, I catched a cold over Easter and couldn't celebrate with my family/friends.
 So... let's do this!
 Let's bring this old thing into a modern age!

 ## Internet Explorer